cash stack icon

 Can I open a savings account through a Power of Attorney?

-It’s possible to open a savings account on behalf of someone else through a Power of Attorney.
+It’s possible to open or apply for savings accounts on behalf of someone else through a Power of Attorney.
 However, different providers have different rules and processes, so it’s worth researching your options if this is something you want to do.

 Image of Rhiannon Philps